manikcloud/Docker-Certified-Associate/6-mirantis-installation/README.md

 ### Step 2: Get the MSR installation command from Admin Settings in MKE
 - In MKE, go to Admin Settings, and click on Mirantis Secure Registry

-- To create an MSR instance, select a MKE Node, tick the Disable TLS verification for UCP checkbox, and click on Copy to Clipboard to copy the command to install DTR
+- To create an MSR instance,
+- select a MKE Node,
+- tick the Disable TLS verification for UCP checkbox, and
+- click on Copy to Clipboard to copy the command to install DTR

 ### Step 3: Run the MSR installation command in Docker CLI
 - Open the terminal, and run the copied command.
 You can also use the following command to install MSR:

 ```
-docker run -it --rm docker/dtr install --ucp-node ip-<ip-address> --ucp-username abharathour --ucp-url https://172.31.49.85:436 --ucp-insecure-tls
+docker run -it --rm docker/dtr install --ucp-node ip-<ip-address> --ucp-username admin --ucp-url https://172.31.49.85:436 --ucp-insecure-tls

 ```
 **Note:** Replace <ip-address> with the private IP address of worker1 node